minprog/platforms/install/macos/index.md

 3. Homebrew will ask for your password, no character will appear on screen, this is normal.

+4. _(Only for Apple Silicon Macs)_ Read the "Next steps" and execute the lines in the terminal, it probably looks like:

+        echo 'eval "$(/opt/homebrew/bin/brew shellenv)"' >> .zprofile
+        eval "$(/opt/homebrew/bin/brew shellenv)"

+    But please execute the lines you'll see in your terminal, they can be slightly different!

 ## Step 3: Python

 Open the Terminal app and run